Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-Duho-Choi/ProgrammingConcepts.md

 ## Why is it important?
 ---
 Almost all of the actings in the game, including basic acts are worked according to the conditions.
-Starting the game, finishing the game, also
+Situations like starting the game, finishing the game, also normally works with conditional statements.
+When player interacts to game, game executes written code that appropriate to condition.
+Like this way, in the game, and not only game but also programs that user can interacts to it, conditional statements are essential to them.

 ## How do we use it?
 ---